 God's work is saving faith in Jesus. (

-All of our work is to be a ministry for the Lord Christ. (
+All of our work is to be a ministry for Jesus. (

 We are to minister as Jesus ministered. (